va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-02-03-dataproc-docker-and-hail-oh-my.md

 ```

 ## Hail

+### What is it?
 A genomics analysis library that can run on Spark and Hadoop for large datasets.

-Data
+### How are we using it?
+The burden testing code that Jina Song produced uses a combination of these techniques to filter the Data Release 1 dataset to those rows with rare variants (allele frequency less than 1%), joins these to data from the Human Genome Diversity Project filtered to alleles influencing height, annotates these rows with variant effect predictor (VEP) information, and filters the rows to those with at least one rare variant matching the VEP information.
+She then adds height, covariates, and principal componets to the matrix table and runs a linear regression per gene on height.

+### Basic elements of Hail
+**Data**
 - Can be imported from vcf, bgen, plink, tsv, gtf, and bed files and exported

-MatrixTable
+**MatrixTable**
 - One of Hail's main abstractions.
 It combines multiple axes of a matrix (e.g. variants and samples) with the structured data of tables (e.g. genotypes).

-Rows
+**Rows**
 - can be keyed by locus and alleles
 - can be filtered by allele frequency (e.g. for rare variants)
 - can be annotated

-Aggregation
+**Aggregation**
 - has lots of methods - some generic (min, max, sum, any, all, etc.), others genomics-specific (call_stats, inbreeding, hardy_weinberg_test, etc.)

-The burden testing code that Jina Song produced uses a combination of these techniques to filter the Data Release 1 dataset to those rows with rare variants (allele frequency less than 1%), joins these to data from the Human Genome Diversity Project filtered to alleles influencing height, annotates these rows with variant effect predictor (VEP) information, and filters the rows to those with at least one rare variant matching the VEP information.
-She then adds height, covariates, and principal componets to the matrix table and runs a linear regression per gene on height.